troglobit/pim6sd/README.md

 To see pim6sd status when running in the background, send `SIGUSR1` to the PID, it is saved in `/var/run/pim6sd.pid` when the daemon has started successfully.
 The status is found in `/var/run/pim6sd.dump`.
+You can also use the `pim6stat` script, which does all this for you.

 The single most common problem when dealing with multicast routing is the TTL of the multicast to be routed.
 If the TTL is 1 the data will